ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## How does it work?

 The network is made up of multiple nodes called **Ducks**.
-There are 3 basic types of Ducks in a ClusterDuck Network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as edge nodes that only transmit data. **MamaDucks** inherit the same functionality of the DuckLinks, but can also receive messages.
+There are 3 basic types of Ducks in a ClusterDuck Network: DuckLink, MamaDuck, and PapaDuck. **DuckLinks** serve as edge nodes that only transmit data. **MamaDucks** inherit the same functionality of the DuckLinks but can also receive messages.
 This allows the MamaDucks to relay messages from DuckLinks and/or other MamaDucks along the network (towards the gateway). **PapaDucks** are the endpoint of the network where all of the data is collected and can be stored or pushed up into the cloud. **(free tier cloud DMS platform in BETA!
 Reach out to us on Discord for more info)**

 ![overview](https://www.project-owl.com/assets/wiki/cdp-explain-gif.gif)